gtk-rs/gtk-rs.github.io/_posts/2015-09-21-Contributor-s-story.md

 #Rust 1.0 release

 The 1.0 release of `Rust` finally came out.
 Now I guess all of you must be thinking: "nice!
 Now you don't have to update your code anymore, so no more problem!".
 Well, this brought a new issue: some functionalities we used in our project weren't available on the `stable` version.
 So we had to keep an "actual" version with missing functionalities to allow people with stable versions of `Rust` to use `gtk`.
+It was (at least for me!) a big fight between adding new stuff and finding a workaround to make them compile on `rust` stable version.

 Around that time, we created new repositories to split out other libraries bindings (`cairo`, `glib`, `gdk` and `pango`) and then, I created their crates on [crates.io](https://crates.io/).
 The little `gtk` project (which wasn't little anymore at all) just made a very big step by getting available for every users by simply adding a dependency in Cargo!
+It was for me a way to "officialize" our project.

 #Big changes